 Depending on the client and content focus, we turned to different modes of data collection to produce our research.
 Some campaigns consisted of consumer and national surveys, others scraped public data bases for trends and demographics information, while others dove deep into Google Trends to reveal insights into search behavior.

-Even though the content topics varied from client-to-client, many campaigns found ways to reflect how the global Covid-19 pandemic actively influenced different spheres of life.
+Even though the content topics varied from client-to-client, many digital PR campaigns in 2020 found ways to reflect how the global Covid-19 pandemic actively influenced different spheres of life.

 Digital PR aims to connect brands of all shapes and sizes to the largest audience possible.
 What better way to do that than secure media coverage in the nation’s leading publications?

 Over the past 12 months, our content marketing and digital PR teams secured impressive national news coverage:

 Not only do national publications reach an enormous audience, they also maintain substantial domain authorities; making them incredibly desirable for link builders.

 If inbound links are a sign of trust, then a referring link from Newsweek or CBS News signals to search engines that a website is an extremely trustworthy source.

 From an SEO perspective, inbound links from national media carry with them some of their host website’s domain authority (DA).
 Nearly half of the placements we earned from publications with a national audience had a domain authority over 50.
 While one-quarter of the national placements we secured had a domain authority above 70.

 From a PR perspective, a brand mention in one of these leading publications ostensibly conveys credibility.
 If ABC News cites your company’s research, then it’s often viewed by other journalists and audiences as a trustworthy source of information.